PhoenixTales/phoenix-docs/story/level-structure.md

 AW | Außenwelt        OW | Outside World
 ```

-These shortcuts sometimes led to some confusion also among the original team, as in the beginning only the german shortcuts were used and the english shortcuts were introduced much later.
+These shortcuts sometimes led to some confusion even among the original team, as in the beginning only the german shortcuts were used and the english shortcuts were introduced much later.
 Some earlier levels did never receive an english shortcut.
 For instance, "AM" is the Old Mine in German, but the Abandoned Mine in English.
 "OW" is the "Surface" in German, but may be interpreted as the "Outside World" (beyond the barrier) in English.

 Please take into account, that the Free Mine, even if called "Mine" here, is listed as one of the camps.
 This is not a mistake.
 It was also called "Freies Lager" (Free Camp) in the earliest concepts (short FL, or in english FC) and the level (.zen) is still called "Free Mine Camp" (with waypoints named "FMC") to seperate it from the "Free Mine" dungeon.

-All the other locations known from the game, such as the Old Fort or the Stone Circle and other landmarks like these are not conceptualised as levels on their own, as they are part of the general "surface" (therefore we will not deal with them here, where it is about the abstract level structure only).
-This is consistent with the structure in the game data, where all the camps, mines, dungeons and the surface are seperate .zen files; although the surface is then merged with the four camps to a "world.zen".
+All the other locations known from the game, such as the Old Fort and other landmarks like this are not conceptualised as levels on their own, as they are part of the general "surface" (therefore we will not deal with them here, where it is about the abstract level structure only).

+This is consistent with the structure in the game data, where all the camps, mines, dungeons and the surface are seperate .zen files that are edited independently; although in the end the surface is merged with the four camps to a "world.zen".

 ## Early Phoenix Level Structure (1998-1999)